Geeksltd/MSharp.Docs/Tutorials/8/README.md

 }
 ```

-Create a folder with the name of "TimeLog" under "Page" folder and add this sub page:
+Create a folder named "TimeLog" under "Page" folder and add this sub page:

 ```C#
 using MSharp;